-- 1. Click on the desired version of the policy. - 2.
-Click on Edit in the upper banner.
-A new sub-version of the new version in progress will be created automatically. - 3.
+- 1. Click on the desired version of the policy.
+The background will turn green. - 2.
+Click on 2 to restore this version.
+A new version will automatically be created with the content from this restored version, which therefore becomes the most recent.
+If the policy contains several revisions, you can restore a particular revision. - 3.
 Make your changes and save them.
 If you deploy the policy in the environment, this is the version that will be deployed.